 I got curious.
 What?
 Chocoron?
 Inquisitive.
 What in the world is a chocoron?
 I went closer to the display inside Balay Pasko in Bluewater Maribago Beach Resort and found tubular plastic canisters filled with dark irregularly shaped chocoron.
 I took a bite and chewed a sample.
 There was chocolate.
 And then, crunch!
 Chicharon (deep fried pork rind).
 At first, I was a bit confused of the flavor.
 Sweetness followed by something familiar but I wasn’t sure yet.
 Then that chicharon taste flooded.
-My taste buds were please.
+My taste buds were pleased.

 Chocoron at Balay Pasko